-I'm a freelance writer social distancing in the desert with my husband, son, two dogs, a kitten, and the occasional spider.
+I'm a freelance writer and editor, blooming in the desert with my husband, son, two dogs, two cats and several plants.

 Maternity leave is the first time many professional women take a break from working for an extended period of time.
-On the surface, this sounds completely awesome: Three months of vacation. . . score!
-But in reality, a woman on maternity leave will probably be facing tougher challenges than ever before and on a lot less sleep.
+On the surface, this sounds completely awesome: three months of vacation. . . score!
+But in reality, a woman on maternity leave will probably be facing tougher challenges than ever before while on a lot less sleep.

 Following are my tips for staying sane and enjoying time off of work with your new baby.